Randall McDaniel: Legacy

 During the 2006 season, McDaniel was inducted into the Minnesota Vikings "Ring of Honor".

 McDaniel was inducted into the National Football Foundation College Hall of Fame in 2008.
 McDaniel was also inducted into the Pro Football Hall of Fame on January 31, 2009.
 McDaniel's bust, sculpted by Scott Myers, was unveiled at the Enshrinement Ceremony on August 8, 2009.
+In 2011, McDaniel was inducted into the National High School Hall of Fame.

 A multi-use sports center was built in Randall's hometown of Avondale in 2010 and was named in his honor (Randall McDaniel Sports Complex).

 After 13 years of volunteering in schools, McDaniel said that he had been working in public schools since retirement.

-Minnesota Wild defenseman Dakota Mermis is his nephew.
+Personal life

+McDaniel's nephews, Jarrod and Dakota Mermis, both played collegiate ice hockey for the University of Denver.
+While he was undrafted into the National Hockey League, Dakota plays for the Toronto Maple Leafs.